amytimed/TSPUD-Extract/README.md

 # TSPUD-Extract
 This repository is a community-ran guide to help you extract assets from The Stanley Parable: Ultra Deluxe.
+Anyone is welcome to submit a PR and help make this more complete!

 No assets from the game will be shared here, you have to buy the game on Steam to follow these instructions.